Written Feb 27, 25, though updated many times thence.

 Relevance

 These chapters are relevant of course because the rest of the events in the book of revelation – including the beast system, the Antichrist, the mark of the beast, and the abomination desolation – all only occur after the beast replaces the whore of Babylon to rule the world.
-Thus we see that, strangely, most of the book of revelations is irrelevant to Americans because America will be obliterated before all of the rest of the prophecies in the book come to past.
+Thus we see that, strangely, most of the Bok of Revelations is irrelevant to Americans because America will be obliterated before all of the rest of the prophecies in the book come to past.
 And yes, America appears to be very obliterated at the end of this chapter, these verses illustrate it:

 Revelations 18